elimkwan/Multi-language-Sentiment-Analysis/README.md

-Sentiment analysis (tone analysis) for voice note data.
-Details of the training and the models are at `./Sentiment/Preparations/training.ipynb`.
+Sentiment analysis for voice note data.
+Uses tone analysis to allievate language constraints.
+Designed with 24h for Hex Cambridge 2021.
+(Link: https://devpost.com/software/gecko) Details of the training and the models are at `./Sentiment/Preparations/training.ipynb`.

 Models:
 - CNN